pyiron/pyiron_atomistics/docs/faq.md

 job.run()
 ```

-For the queuing system to be available in pyiron it is necessary to configure it.
-The configuration of different queuing
+For the queuing system to be available in pyiron_atomistics it is necessary to configure it.
+The configuration of
-systems is explained in the installation.
+different queuing systems is explained in the installation.

 ## How to setup spin constraint calculation?
-pyiron supports setting up spin constrained calculations for VASP using the generic spin_constraint property:
+pyiron_atomistics supports setting up spin constrained calculations for VASP using the generic spin_constraint property:

 ```python
 job_vasp.spin_constraints = 1